-While there are nearly 4,000 recorded types of pear trees, the majority are strictly ornamental, leaving only 30 or so as edible.
-From the Rosacea family, which includes many other fruits (some which seem completely unlike pears) such as cherries, raspberries, and even almonds, edible pears come in two basic varieties: Asian and European.
-Asian varieties generally offer a firm, crisp texture, while the European type becomes soft and juicy when allowed to ripen.
+Pears belong to the Rosaceae family,1 which includes other fruits such as cherries and raspberries, and even nuts like almonds.2 They come in two basic varieties: Asian and European.3 Asian pears generally offer a firm, crisp texture, while the European type becomes soft and juicy when allowed to ripen.4

 From the stem down, most pears are narrower at the top than at the bottom.
 The color differs depending on the variety.
 Bartlett pears can be yellow or red, while Taylor’s gold pears are golden brown.
 Meanwhile, Comice pears have red and green skins.5

-While one of the most satisfying aspects of eating a pear is the lusciously sweet flavor, there's also the curiously grainy texture that helps make this fruit so distinctive.
-While this may make it more difficult to determine maturity, you'll know your pears are ripe and ready to eat when they give in to slight pressure when pressed near the stem.7 To slow the ripening process and preserve the optimal nutrients, pears can be refrigerated for a few days.
+While one of the most satisfying aspects of eating a pear is its lusciously sweet flavor, there's also a curiously grainy texture6 that helps make this fruit distinctive.
+While this may make it more difficult to determine maturity, you'll know pears are ripe and ready to eat when they give in to slight pressure when pressed near the stem.7 To slow the ripening process and preserve optimal nutrients, the fruits can be refrigerated until you’re ready to consume them.8

-Whatever type you use, pears are excellent for snacking, adding to garden salads, mixing with other fruits such as pineapples, peaches, or mangoes for a fruit salad.
+Whatever type you prefer, pears are excellent for snacking, adding to garden salads or mixing with other fruits such as pineapples, peaches or mangoes for a fruit salad.
 Overripe pears can be used to make jam or added to baked goods.9

 Health Benefits of Pears

-While pears can't boast of any impressive amount of any one nutrient, they do contain a wide array of both vitamins and minerals.
-In minerals, pears contain good amounts of copper, iron, potassium, manganese, and magnesium, along with B-vitamins like folates, riboflavin, and pyridoxine (vitamin B6).
-This translates to lowered incidences of painful colitis, arthritis, gallbladder disorders, and gout.
+While pears can't boast of an impressive amount of any one nutrient, they do contain a wide array of vitamins and minerals.
+Pears contain good amounts of calcium, iron, potassium and magnesium, along with B-vitamins like folate, riboflavin and pyridoxine (vitamin B6).10 This translates to lowered incidences of painful colitis,11 rheumatoid arthritis12 and gout.13

-What pears don't have is almost as important: They're completely fat-free, but the fiber content eclipses all of this fruit's other attributes with 22 percent of the daily recommended value.
-Added to this is that as a nutrient-dense food, eating a pear is a great option when you're looking for a way to limit your fat and calorie intake – a good way to make you feel fuller longer, which helps you watch your weight.
+What pears don't have is almost as important: They're completely fat-free, but the dietary fiber content eclipses all of their other attributes with 3.1 grams of the same serving.17 As a nutrient-dense food, eating a pear is a great option when you're looking to limit your calorie intake — the dietary fiber helps you feel fuller longer, which helps you watch your weight.18

-The hydroxycinnamic and hydroxybenzoic acid content in pears is linked with stomach and lung cancer prevention.
-Boron, another ingredient, is needed to not only bolster the calcium in our bodies, but also to help prevent osteoporosis.
-Flavonols such as quercetin, and carotenoids like lutein and zeaxanthin, together provide additional health benefits like lowered cancer, type 2 diabetes, and heart disease risks.
+The hydroxycinnamic acid and hydroxybenzoic acid in pears are linked to a lowered risk of cancer.19 Flavonols such as quercetin, and carotenoids like lutein and zeaxanthin,20 provide additional health benefits like lowered cancer,21 Type 2 diabetes22 and heart disease risks.23

-As good as pears are for you, the peeling is even better with nearly quadruple the phytonutrients, including beta-carotene, lutein, and zeaxanthin.
-Along with vitamin C and A, these compounds help keep the body protected from harmful free radicals.
+As good as pears’ flesh is for you, the peel is even better with nearly quadruple the phytonutrients, including the flavonols and cinnamic acid.24 Along with vitamins C and A, these compounds help keep the body protected from harmful free radicals.25,26

-The gritty texture you get in your mouth when you take a bite?
-It grabs on to cancer-causing toxins and chemicals in your colon, essentially scouring them from your gut as they pass through, making for a pretty efficient way to dispose of them.
-Loaded with free radical-neutralizing antioxidants, pears are also high on the Oxygen Radical Absorbance Capacity (ORAC) list — green pears with 2,201 and red Anjou pears with 1,746.
+Loaded with free radical-neutralizing antioxidants, pears are high on the Oxygen Radical Absorbance Capacity (ORAC) list — green pears with 2,20127 and red Anjou pears with 1,746.28

 Pears Nutrition Facts